Elliott given Pocono win after Hamlin, Busch disqualified

 AP Sports Writer

 LONG POND, Pa.
-(AP) — First-place finisher Denny Hamlin was disqualified when his No. 11 Toyota failed inspection, giving Chase Elliott the NASCAR Cup Series victory Sunday at Pocono Raceway.
+(AP) — NASCAR stripped Denny Hamlin of his win at Pocono Raceway when his No. 11 Toyota failed inspection and was disqualified, awarding Chase Elliott the Cup Series victory.

 Elliott, who had finished third, was given his fourth win of the season.